nothehecat/Personal-Finance-Calculator/README.md

 It assumes that you are regularly investing into ETFs and takes into account a conservative withdrawal rate of 3.5%.
 Included are notes to justify the decision making behind each of the adjustable parameters.

 [Click here](https://github.com/christopherjgan/Personal-Finance-Calculator/raw/main/Personal%20Finance%20Calculator.xlsx) to download.
-You can [follow me on Twitter](https://twitter.com/christopherjgan) to keep up to date with me.
+You can [follow me](https://twitter.com/christopherjgan) on Twitter.

 ![alt text](https://github.com/christopherjgan/Personal-Finance-Calculator/blob/main/Screenshot.png)